ringo380/claude-gsuite-admin-mcp/docs/EXAMPLES.md

 2. Reset all sign-in cookies
 3. Show me all recent login activities
 4. List all devices registered to this user
-5. Remote wipe all mobile devices
+5. Perform admin remote wipe on all mobile devices
 6. Generate an audit report of all actions by this user in the last 48 hours"
 ```